byuly/Sneaker-Collection-/README.md

 # The Operations Game

 ## Application
-The application will make arbitrary, random bubbles of numbers.
-The user chooses two numbers and does the operand that they choose at the start with those two numbers.
-Each bubble will grow until it **POPS**, which is game over.
-Each operation that user does will give a point.
+The application will make arbitrary, random bubbles of numbers depending on the difficulty the user chooses.
+The user chooses arbitrary amount of numbers and does addition/multiplication which they choose at the start.
+The goal is to get rid of all the numbers on the screen as fast as possible.
+It will be timed.

-Mainly for children learning addition, subtraction, and multiplication.
+Mainly for children learning addition and/or multiplication.
 I am doing this project because as a child, I remember struggling with multiplication.
-This game can help build foundation with the basics of mathematics.
+This game can help build foundation with the basic operations in mathematics.

 User Stories:
-- As a user, I want to be able to choose an operand (addition, subtraction, multiplication) for the game.
+- As a user, I want to be able to choose an operand (addition, multiplication) for the game.
+- As a user, I want to be able to choose difficulty.
+(2x2, 4x4, 8x8, 16x16).
 - As a user, I want to be able to choose the range of numbers that will appear.
-- As a user, I want to be able to click two bubbles, and be prompted to type the answer.
+- As a user, I want to be able to click an arbitrary amount of bubbles, and be prompted to type the answer.
-- As a user, I want to be able to get a point after each successful answer.
+- As a user, I want to be able to get a time when the goal is reached.
 - As a user, I want to be able to pause game, quit game, but resume if it is not game over.
-- As a user, I want to be able to choose difficulty (speed of the bubbles popping).
 - As a user, I want to be able to track high score, and be able to reset it.

-An example of text with **bold** and *italic* fonts.